-Camila Palomino is a curator, researcher, and writer from/based in Queens, NY.
-Her research is invested in aesthetic and political relationships between urban infrastructures and memory.
+Camila Palomino is a curator, researcher, and writer from Queens, NY and currently based in Lima, Peru.
+Her research is invested in aesthetic and political relationships between urban space and memory.

-Camila has also been a visiting lecturer in The Photography Program at Bard College.
-She holds a BA from the University of Chicago and an MA in Curatorial Studies from the Center for Curatorial Studies, Bard College.
+Camila holds a BA from the University of Chicago and an MA in Curatorial Studies from the Center for Curatorial Studies, Bard College.

 In Practice: Literally means collapse with Marco Barrera, Violet Dennison, Enrique Garcia, Ignacio Gatica, Cherisse Gray, Allen Hung-Lun Chen, Jessica Kairé, Alan Martín Segal, Fred Schmidt-Arenales, Stella Zhong, and Monsieur Zohore at SculptureCenter (Long Island City, Queens)